PoisotLab/ms_metaweb_transfer/manuscript.md

 ## Data

 We use data on the European metaweb assembled by @Maiorano2020TetEu.
-We use the definition of the metaweb first introduced by DUNNE, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
+We use the definition of the metaweb first introduced by @Dunne2006NetStr, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
 The metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpe].
-This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes (MORALLES CASTILLA), it is still worthy of ecological attention.
-We induced the subgraph corresponding to all mammals by matching species names in the original network first to the GBIF taxonomic backbone (REF), and retaining all those who matched to mammals; all nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.
+This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBioa], it is still worthy of ecological attention.
+We induced the subgraph corresponding to all mammals by matching species names in the original network first to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac], and retaining all those who matched to mammals;
+all nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

 The European metaweb represents the knowledge we want to learn and transfer;
 the support for transfer is here represented by the phylogenetic similarity